-Opening the pages of The Boomerang Effect I was quickly transported back in time to a 1980’s film where a woman, who was a bit despondent with her life, packed her bags and headed off to Greece is search of something better.
-Shirley Valentine may not have necessarily been Cathy Robinson’s inspiration for the book but for me there were definitely a few parallels.
+Opening the pages of The Boomerang Effect I was quickly transported back in time to a 1980’s film where a woman, who was a bit despondent with her life, packed her bags and headed off to Greece in search of something better.
+Shirley Valentine may not have necessarily been Cathy Robinson’s inspiration for the book but for me, there were definitely a few parallels.

 Unlike Shirley though, Jenny hasn’t walked out on her husband.
 He in fact walked out on her, swapping her for a much younger, more demanding girlfriend.
 Immersing herself in her work, Jenny has all-but-forgotten to take annual leave until her boss reminds her she is not able to carry her holiday over and therefore should really take some time off.
-On a whim she decides to book a holiday to Skiathos, a Greek Island that her and her now divorced husband used to visit yearly for over 20 years, and a place where her best friend now lives.
+On a whim, she decides to book a holiday to Skiathos, a Greek Island that she and her now-divorced husband used to visit yearly for over 20 years, and a place where her best friend now lives.

 The main plot instead follows a more sinister path.

 On one of her first evenings on the island, Jenny heads to Quiz night run by Lizzie and her husband Matt.
 Feeling out of place she heads for the door and runs right into Kostas, who after some embarrassment, offers to buy her a drink.
 With nothing else to loss she wanders back inside with a plan to leave after just one beer.

 Problem is, the next morning she wakes up without being able to remember a thing but with the mother of all hangovers.
 Did she do something stupid?
 While she cannot remember anything, Kostas was clearly in her apartment but what happened?

 Hera has a message to deliver: one that needs to be given in person and involves flying all the way from Melbourne to Skiathos.
 The only problem is that the message is for Kostas who seems to have disappeared.